Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

 Cholesterol (mg) 109

 Comparing suet vs. tallow, we can see that tallow has more fat and cholesterol.
-Also, the rendering process affects its texture, which results in differences between these fat sources.
+The rendering process can also affect its texture, which results in differences between these two fat sources.

 What Are The Differences Between Suet and Tallow?